 Tire wear patterns

-Center wear is caused from over-inflation of the tire.
+Center wear is caused by over-inflation of the tire.
 What you can do to prevent center wear is lower the tire pressure to recommended PSI.
-Wear on the outside is caused from under-inflation, raising the tire pressure to recommended PSI will solve this problem.
+Wear on the outside is caused by under-inflation, raising the tire pressure to recommended PSI will solve this problem.
 Tires are a crucial part of traveling and keeping them well maintained is an important task.
 We recommend checking tire pressures monthly and wear even more often.
-Balance is the key to getting the most out of the tires on your vehicle and rv travel trailers.
+Balance is the key to getting the most out of the tires on your vehicle and RV travel trailers.

 Our Legacy Elite and Legacy Elite II models come with a battery monitor to make checking battery levels an ease.
 You can always check your battery levels from inside the comfort of your Oliver.
 The monitor also reads water levels in all tanks.